francisfuzz/francisfuzz/README.md

 ## 👋 Hi, I'm Francis!

-I'm a Senior Software Engineer on GitHub's Communities team working on [Discussions](https://github.com/features/discussions), the home for developer communities.
+I'm currently a Senior Software Engineer at GitHub working on [GitHub Education](https://education.github.com/).

-I joined GitHub in December 2015 as Employee #625 starting as a technical support engineer focused on GitHub's Platform (API, apps, webhooks) and CI/CD capabilities (Actions, Registry).
-From there, I worked as a program manager for the GitHub Support Community, a partner engineer for GitHub's Technology Partnerships & Engineering team, and a software engineer focused on internationalization and localization projects.

-I value building high-trust relationships, cultivating high psyschological safety, exercising curiosity, and creating space to learn and solve problems together with my teammates.
+Previously, I worked on GitHub Discussions along with prototyping an internationalized and localized version of GitHub.com to expand the platform's language offerings beyond English.
+As a developer myself, I know how important it is to have access to resources in your native language, and I'm passionate about making sure engineers all over the world can benefit from our platform. 🗺️

+I joined GitHub in 2015 as a Support Engineer, where I advised customers to make the most of their GitHub workflow, optimizing usage of the GitHub API, integrations, and devops features.
+Since then, I've worked brief stints in program management and partner engineering roles, where I focused on improving content localization for GitHub Docs and fostering a thriving GitHub Community. 🫂

+Creating a positive and inclusive work environment is essential to doing great work.
+I'm a big believer in learning in public, pairing programming, and keeping it classy.
+I actively work to create "brave spaces" where my team and I can thrive and grow together. ✨